 - 9. Guest Substitutes.
 During regular season play, there may be occasions when a team has insufficient numbers of players who show up for a match.
-The coach may recruit other players from other Inter-Zone teams to play as guest substitutes for the team. - The coach must receive consent from the referee before these guest substitutes will be permitted to play and before the match can start. - Coaches are encouraged to come to an agreement that allows games to be played. - The guest substitutes must be registered in one of the Inter-Zone soccer associations in order to play. - Guest substitutes can play in their own age group or move up in age (to a maximum of one age group).
+The coach may recruit other players from other Inter-Zone teams to play as guest substitutes for the team. - Borrowing of guest substitutes will only be allowed in the case of a team having insufficient number of players to mount a side. - The coach must receive consent from the referee before these guest substitutes will be permitted to play and before the match can start.
+A coach request and referee consent is only given for that single game. - The guest substitutes must be registered in one of the Inter-Zone soccer associations in order to play. - Guest substitutes can play in their own age group or move up in age (to a maximum of one age group).
 Guest substitutes are not permitted to play down to younger age groups. - If a team plays with guest substitutes and the coach has not requested consent from the referee, the referee may exclude the guest substitutes from further play and will report the matter to the league for further action.